On the universality of integrable deformations of solutions of degenerate Riemann-Hilbert-Birkhoff problems: Introduction

 In Appendix \ref{appmal}, we recall Malgrange's proof of existence of a universal integrable deformation for the connection \eqref{introeq4} with $A_o\in\Mreg$.

 In Appendix \ref{appnover}, we show via an example that if $A_o\not\in\Mreg$, then in general there is no versal integrable deformation of \eqref{introeq4}.

 In Appendix \ref{nPNR}, we show via an example that the Property PNR is a sharp condition for the existence of an integrable deformation inducing all germs of integrable deformations of generic d-type.
 2mm {\bf Acknowledgements. }The author is thankful to R.\,Conti, G.\,Degano, D.\,Guzzetti, C. Hertling, P.\,Lorenzoni, D.\,Masoero, A.T.\,Ricolfi, and C.\,Sabbah for several valuable discussions.
-This research was supported by the FCT Project PTDC/MAT-PUR/ 30234/2017 ``Irregular connections on algebraic curves and Quantum Field Theory''.
+This research was supported by the FCT Projects PTDC/MAT-PUR/ 30234/2017 ``Irregular connections on algebraic curves and Quantum Field Theory'', UIDB/00208/2020 (DOI: 10.54499/UIDB/00208/2020), UIDP/00208/2020 (DOI: 10.54499/UIDP/00208/2020), 2021.01521.CEECIND (DOI: 10.13039/501100005765), and the project 2022.03702.PTDC (DOI: 10.54499/2022.03702.ptdc) GENIDE - ``GEometry of Non-generic Isomonodromic DEformations''.
+The author is a member of the COST Action CA21109 CaLISTA.